 The International Construction Law Review is the leading authority on international construction law and provides critical information in areas ranging from procurement, project partnering, subcontracting, environmental issues, delay and disruption in construction contracts, trends in dispute resolution and alternatives to the FIDIC conditions.

-Edited by Chantal-Aimée Doerries QC of Atkin Chambers, and Professor Douglas S Jones AO, of Clayton Utz, Australia (and a door tenant of Atkin Chambers), along with a distinguished editorial advisory board, it provides comprehensive reports and articles which offer in-depth and incisive analysis of the key developments in construction law across the globe.
+Edited by Chantal-Aimée Doerries QC and Professor Doug Jones AO of Atkin Chambers, along with a distinguished editorial advisory board, it provides comprehensive reports and articles which offer in-depth and incisive analysis of the key developments in construction law across the globe.
 ICLR’s genuinely global perspective is also supported by a team of dedicated international correspondents based in over 20 countries.